 Be sure your staff can identify pests, pathogens, as well as biological control agents at all of their life stages (including damage).
 A scouting routine to closely monitor plants for pest pressures and beneficial presence should be established.
 Setting action thresholds will help you decide when it’s time to apply one or more of the control methods (biological, chemical, behavioral, genetic, physical) to your crop.

 Lastly, continuous improvement through evaluation of your IPM plan is critical to maintaining a clean, healthy crop.

-Our IPM programs are designed after we complete a CropWalk Audit™, in which we take a look under the hood of your operation to fully grasp your pest control needs.
+Our IPM programs are designed after we complete a CropWalk Risk Assessment™, in which we take a look under the hood of your operation to fully grasp your pest control needs.
 This allows us to create a program that is completely unique to your final products, cropping system, genetics, unique structures, and infrastructures, as well as current (and likely) pest and pathogen pressures.

-So, what does a highly-customized and unique CropWalk-designed IPM Plan actually entail?
+So, what does a highly customized and unique CropWalk-designed IPM Plan actually entail?

 Outlines the IPM team members, their roles/responsibilities, and contact info

 Details of all possible pest and pathogen pressures